KatzKingdom/AboutMe/README.md

 # About Me

-Pretty much all of my repos are private, sorry.
-I'll hopefully get some public stuff out there soon & then this will have more meaning.
+Hey!
+Thanks for checking out my GitHub.
+Unfortunately, all of my repositories are private as they are primarily for clients and contain priviledged content.
+I'll hopefully get some public stuff out there soon!
+While you're here, check me out at https://katz.gg